greg-js/arch-wiki-md-repo/wiki/_content/Simple Orca Plugin System.md

 ### Basics

 *   The Installation path.
-This contains the default plug-ins and the administration tools:
+This contains the default plug-ins, the documentation,the plugin loader and the administration tools:

 `/usr/share/SOPS/`